-Moridi has served as the Parliamentary Assistant to the Minister of Energy, the Minister of Training, Colleges and Universities, and the Minister of Research and Innovation.
-He was the Vice-Chair of the Cabinet Committee on Jobs and the Economy, and has served on the Standing Committee on Public Accounts, the Standing Committees on General Government and on Justice Policy (as Vice-Chair).
+Moridi has served as Parliamentary Assistant to the Minster of Training, Colleges and Universities, Minister of Research and Innovation and Minister of Energy, respectively.
+He has also served on the Parliamentary Standing Committees on Public Accounts, General Government and Justice Policy.

 Moridi has introduced parliamentary motions proclaiming the first day of spring as Nowruz, February 21st as International Mother Language Day and May 1st as Doctors’ Day in Ontario.
 He also introduced a private member’s bill to amend the Municipal Act 2001 to provide that the Chair and CEO of York Region must be elected by popular vote.
 He led government bills through the House and Committees to establish the Ontario College of Trades and Algoma University and to amend the College’s Collective Bargaining Act with respect to part-time staff.

 Reza Moridi is a graduate of Tehran University, Iran (BSc and MSc) and Brunel University London, UK (MTech and PhD).
 For his original contributions to physics and engineering, Moridi was elected Fellow of the Institute of Physics and Fellow of the Institution of Engineering and Technology of the UK.
 In recognition of his contributions to the understanding of nuclear materials and radiation, the Canadian Nuclear Society presented him with the Education and Communication Award.
 Also, in recognition of his outstanding contributions to the profession of Health Physics, the Health Physics Society of the USA presented him with the Fellow Award.
 For his extensive community and humanitarian work, Moridi has received numerous awards and recognition.